 Building Information Modeling is changing the way the construction industry designs, builds, and manages projects.
-It is more than just the 2D and 3D representation of a building.
-It allows all parties to work within a single model to streamline information sharing, coordination, and production of the entire construction process.
-Delivering a project faster and for less money is what is driving the success of BIM in the construction industry.
+It is more than just the 3D representation of a building.
+It allows all parties to work within a single model to streamline information sharing, coordinate building components, and resolve critical construction issues before they reach the field.

-At Central we are committed to participating in the BIM process and the technology that continues to evolve with it.
-Having the ability to model our entire scope of work in 3D, coordinate with other trades, produce more detailed documentation, and implement technology into the field allows the entire construction team to work more effective and efficiently.
+At Central we are committed to integrating BIM and the technology that continues to evolve with it into our daily processes.
+Having the ability to model our entire scope of work in 3D, coordinate with other trades, produce more detailed documentation, and implement technology into the field allows the entire construction team to work more effectively and efficiently.

-Accurately modeling the framing members in our scope of work and their locations within both walls and ceilings has multiple benefits that stretch across the entire construction team.
-By taking this model into Navisworks in collaboration with MEP trades allows the team to coordinate all work without interfering with primary framing members.
-This process of identifying and resolving issues before construction even begins has been proven to save both time and money in future issues and changes.
+Accurately modeling critical framing members for both walls and ceilings has multiple benefits that stretch across the entire construction team.
+We are able to overlay our models with other MEP trades to identify and resolve conflicts / design issues ahead of time.
+This coordination process has proven to save both time and money in future issues and changes.

-The process of coordinating issues early also helps gain a clearer understanding of the scheduling and logistics of the construction process.
+The process of coordinating issues early also helps gain a clearer understanding of logistical issues of the construction process.
 Visualizing a building before a project even begins opens the door for discussions of which trade will go first and how that work will be executed.
 A fully coordinated model can allow us to frame walls and ceilings with all openings accounted for before any MEP work is even done in that space.
-This type of logistical approach is a something that could not occur with the previous 2D drawing construction methods.
+This type of logistical approach is a something that could not occur without the use of BIM and technology.